Melissa Lyken | December 26, 2023

 If you requested more time to pay your debt, you might have reset the clock for the statute of limitation on your debt.
 Let 's take a closer look at the statute of limitations laws in New Hampshire and see if you may be able to shake this old ghost that 's coming back to haunt you.

-What is the statute of limitations in New Hampshire?
+Use the statute of limitations as a defense in your case.

 Simply put, the statute of limitations on debt refers to the amount of time your creditor or a debt collector has to file a lawsuit.
 This means that if a creditor wants to sue you for a debt, they have to do so within a specific range of time, otherwise their lawsuit will not have the legal grounds to win.